LTUC/amman-dotnet-401d2/Curriculum/Class12/facilitator/README.md

 4. Review what an ERD is.
 The "Databases.md" located in the resources folder is an outline of the lecture for that day.
 2. I recommend also reviewing the microsoft docs of the "complex" data model.
 This doc provides a good background of what the ERD should consist of.

+## Lecture
+1. Code Review
+   - Review the MVC lab.
+   - Show the students the solution to reading in a csv file and converting it to an object
+   - Review Turnery operators
+2. Review data persistance
+   - What is data persistance?
+   - What are databases?
+Why do we need them?
+3. Introduce ERDs
+## Lab Notes

 ## What changed from yesterday?
 No code is written today.
 Just reviewing diagrams.